 Sturm goes on to describe her worry for the safety of her and her daughter, with no mention or concern for Teresa.
 This seems to me very odd.
 Even if she wasn’t close to Teresa, surely there should still be some concern and sadness expressed.
 Is this self-centred approach another factor that leads to dislike?

 “When you saw this Ms Sturm, what did you do?”

 Once again, Sturm’s behaviour is in alignment with her words, she shows both fear and stress, through voluntary and involuntary gestures.
 It's worth mentioning here that we don't always cry to express sadness.
-Crying is a response to an overwhelming emotion.
-Usually, but not always sadness.
+Crying is a response to overwhelming emotion.
+Usually, but not always, sadness.
 Is that why I couldn't confirm genuine sadness?
 Was it because the emotion expressed was fear?

 “Did you attempt to verify the identification of this car?”

 “My daughter Nikole, brought her cell phone along and we–I should back up–Ryan gave us a direct line to Sheriff Pagel in case we found something.”

 The camera clips to Strang, Buting and Avery.
 While Strang holds onto the table, compressing his lips, Buting’s expression says it all.
 He takes a second look in disbelief at what he just heard, a nonverbal “I’m sorry, what?”.

 “So I called Sheriff Pagel–”